loganzartman/canvas-styled-text/README.md

 ![GitHub Workflow Status (with event)](https://img.shields.io/github/actions/workflow/status/loganzartman/canvas-styled-text/workflow.yaml) ![npm](https://img.shields.io/npm/v/canvas-styled-text) ![npm package minimized gzipped size (select exports)](https://img.shields.io/bundlejs/size/canvas-styled-text)

 <img src="https://github.com/loganzartman/canvas-styled-text/assets/3401573/1c42a24e-2215-43c4-a9f6-8564ba69257d" width="50%" />

 `fillText` and `strokeText` but with support for multiple lines and multiple fonts and styles in one block of text!
+This is an overengineered solution to my simple problem of drawing subscript text in canvas.
+Some extra features have crept in.

-Inspired by but not even vaguely conforming to the [canvas-formatted-text WICG proposal](https://github.com/WICG/canvas-formatted-text).

-Hopefully this will be unnecessary someday!
+This is inspired by but not conforming to the [canvas-formatted-text WICG proposal](https://github.com/WICG/canvas-formatted-text).
+(Hopefully this will be unnecessary someday!)

 Features:

-- change font, etc.
+- [x] change font
-- change text fill and stroke
+- [x] change text fill and stroke
-- multiple lines
+- [x] draw multiple lines with correct line height
-- supports textAlign and textBaseline
+- [x] textAlign and textBaseline
+- [x] basic support for direction (LTR or RTL)
-- scale text
+- [x] scale text
-- vertical offset
+- [x] vertical offset
-- shadows
+- [x] shadows
-- inherits style from canvas context by default
+- [x] inherits style from canvas context by default
+- [x] supports pre-rendering for super-fast drawing
-- no runtime dependencies!
+- [x] no runtime dependencies!
-- tested!
+- [x] somewhat tested!

+Not supported:

+- [ ] automatic word wrapping (maybe someday)
+- [ ] vertical text

 ## Installation